PandoraThanator/zhuzhangzhen.github.io/_pages/about.md

     <p>
         Adaptive Finite-time Multivariable Super-twisting Algorithm (<strong>AFMSTA</strong>) is capable of stabilizing the invertible MIMO nonlinear system in finite-time despite the <strong>co-existence of unknown</strong> model uncertainties and exogenous disturbances.
 This algorithm guarantees high precision steady state and estimates the bound of the perturbation <strong>online</strong>.
-An omni-directional attitude control on the novel fully actuated UAV is          accomplished.
+An omni-directional control on the novel fully actuated UAV is          accomplished.
     </p>
   </div>
 </div>